T0413823-Yelizaveta/Yelizaveta-Assignment/plot.md

 Running her fingers through her hair, she checked her appearance one last time.

 A message alert sounded on her phone.
-It was from her boyfriend: *"Are you getting ready?
+(It was from her boyfriend,whom she started dating on Valentine's day: *"Are you getting ready?
 I can't wait to see you."*

 Something in the message made her feel slightly uneasy.
 Was there too much eagerness in it?
 She decides...